Historical Diaries Online

 William Dillwyn (1743–1824)

 A quaker and anti-slavery campaigner.
 A founder member, with Thomas Clarkson and Granville Sharp of the Society for the Abolition of the Slave Trade.
 Richard Morris is currently transcribing for online publication the 13 volumes of William Dillwyn's dairies.
 The originals are held at the National Library of Wales (GB 0210 WILWYN).
 We are grateful to the National Library for the temporary loan of the journals to allow transcription.
 The transcriptions are available here.

 Lewis Weston Dillwyn (1778-1855)

 Lewis Llewelyn Dillwyn (1814-1892)

 The Liberal MP for Swansea campaigned for Disestablishment and, in the final years of his career, helped to establish the first Welsh Parliamenteary Party of the Liberals and became a supporter of the Cymru Fydd home rule movement.
 He died whilst campaigning during the election of 1892.
-Lewis Llewelyn Dillwyn's diaries have been transcribed by Richard Morris and are available online as PDFs, as part of the Richard Burton Archives Historical Collection.
+Lewis Llewelyn Dillwyn's diaries have been transcribed by Richard Morris and are available online as PDFs.
 The original diaries are held, courtesy of R & S Morris, at the Richard Burton Archives, Swansea University.